Welcome to the nation's premier single-region wine and food event!

 Finally, on a lark, in mid-January of 2007, Alex picked up the phone and called the head of the Virginia Wine Board, who, at the time, was William Moses.
 Alex pitched Mr. Moses on an idea: Would the Virginia Wine Board be interested in supporting a major international wine event, which would highlight Virginia wine, held during the winter in Richmond, Virginia at the Greater Richmond Convention Center?
 Alex pointed out that the Virginia wine calendar was largely empty from December to early March.

-Now in its sixth year, the Virginia Wine Expo has become the Mid-Atlantic's premier wine event.
-Attendance is expected to exceed 10,000 in 2012 and reach 16,000+ by 2016.
-The Expo has grown to include over 15 different events at the Greater Richmond Convention Center and nearby venues.
-FeedMore, a collaboration of the Central Virginia Food Bank, Meals on Wheels Serving Central Virginia, and the Community Kitchen, is the charitable beneficiary of the event.
+Now in its eighth year, the Virginia Wine Expo has become the Mid-Atlantic's premier wine event.
+Attendance is expected to exceed 11,000 in 2015 and reach 17,000+ by 2017.
+The Expo has grown to include over 25 different events at the Greater Richmond Convention Center and nearby venues.

 Please enjoy the VWE and feel free to let us know what you think.